The Ultimate Limoncello Drizzle Mascarpone Cake Recipe

 5. How do I make this cake less sweet?

-Reduce the sugar in the cake and filling by ¼ cup or balance it with extra zest for a tangier flavor.
+To reduce the sweetness, cut back on the sugar in both the cake and the mascarpone filling by about ¼ cup.
+You can also balance it with additional lemon zest for a more tangy flavor.

 Conclusion